High Schools

 Suitable for: Years 7 to 12

-Duration: Recommended 60 to 90 minute sessions
+Duration: Recommended 60 to 90 mins

 of Education’s Student Wellbeing external programs catalogue.